Orange background with world globe in foreground and icons related to engineering

 Chemical Engineering

-Get ready to learn what chemical engineering is all about.
-Chemical Engineers are responsible for designing, operating, and continuously improving our manufacturing processes to make all kinds of things from green hydrogen to COVID-19 vaccines.
+Get ready to learn what chemical engineering is all about – they are the ones designing, operating, and continuously improving the manufacturing processes to make all kinds of things from green hydrogen to COVID-19 vaccines.
 They do so while also helping to manage the world’s resources and protecting the environment.
 In this session you will be introduced to some key principles of how chemical processes are modelled and operated and how chemical engineers combine physics, chemistry, mathematics, and computer simulations for this purpose.

 You will: